engilyin/kb/docs/SoftwareArchitecture/terminology.md

 - `BUSINESS DRIVER` is an internal or external change or impact which indicates a reaction from the business.
 This impact is not necessarily negative.
+It includes:
+    - Business context
+    - Functional requirements
+    - Quality Attributes requirements

 - `BUSINESS GOAL` represents a high-level statement of intent, direction, or desired end state for an organization